Imperial-FoNS-Computing/FoNS-installation-instructions/source/ssh.rst

 SSH, the Secure SHell is a program which enables you to connect to another computer to run commands in a :ref:`terminal <terminal>`.
-Other programs can also run over the SSH connection, so SSH can also be used for tasks like copying files between computers or to enable :ref:`Visual Studio Code` to open files located on a different computer.
+Other programs can also run over the SSH connection, so SSH can also be used for tasks like copying files between computers or to enable :ref:`Visual Studio Code <visual-studio-code>` to open files located on a different computer.